 A bit symbolic, if you asked him.
 (But no one did these days.)

-She arrived, as promised, under cover of the night.
-Without the sound of trumpets or cries of war, this time over.
-People of Camelot would not have accepted it any other way.
-Her brother has served her coming as a truce, some bloodless kind of victory.
+She'd arrived, as promised, under the cover of the night.
+No sounds of trumpets or cries of war this time.
+The people of Camelot will not be informed until the daybreak.
+Her brother will serve her coming as a truce, a bloodless victory of some kind.

-In the court, she's presented as a captive.
-To please the crowds and to create an illusion of security.
+In the court, she'll be presented as a captive.
+To appease the crowds and create an illusion of security.

 And what a grand illusion it is.

 - b -

-He walks in silently, without knocking, lingers in the doorway for a while.
-The room is empty.
-She's in the middle of unpacking: heaps of clothes piled up on the bed, black on black on black, her only color these days.
+Merlin walks in silently, without knocking, lingers in the doorway for a while.
+The room is mostly empty, pieces of furniture poised like chess pieces, waiting to be acted upon.
+She's already started settling in, heaps of clothes thrown on the bed: black lace on black silk on black wool, her only color these days.
 That and a splash of green.

-"I assume you'll be needing some changes around here, cobwebs and mold, to make you feel at home."
+"I expect you'll be asking for some adjustments around here, cobwebs and mold, to make you feel more at home."
 He grins and folds his arms, leaning against the four-poster bed.

-Voice smooth from years of court life, Morgana responds in kind, "How thoughtful of you, Merlin - but all that's missing is you - tied to the ceiling."
+Voice smooth from all those years in the court, Morgana responds in kind, "How thoughtful of you, Merlin - but all that's missing is you tied to the ceiling."

-"You've picked the wrong place for these games.
-Too high, if you ask me."
+"You've picked the wrong place for your games.
+Too high for you, if you ask me."

 Toying with an untold force, Morgana leans in, teases his jaw.
 It twitches.
 Something alarming awakens in his guts.

-"Oh," she hums - all poison and sweetness, "I could just simply let you hang."
+"Or perhaps," she hums - all poison and sweetness, "I could simply let you hang."

 - c -

 So it's settled.
-Morgana will not dine with the royal family.
+Morgana will not dine with Arthur like a proper family.
 Merlin is somewhat relieved, and hopes the same goes for Gwen.
 The Queen, though forgiving, has seen the true extent of her corruption.

-(Smiles with compassion as she sends him with the tray to that room.)
+(Smiles with compassion as she sends him to check on that room.)

-The dinner is served.
-An hour later he returns to find it untouched.
-He can't keep the sarcasm from seeping into his voice.
+The dinner is laid out on a silver tray.
+An hour later, he returns to find it untouched.
+As he studies it, he can't help a sacrasm from seeping into his voice.

 "Perhaps Her Highness does not need to eat?"